Ijaz-M1/Cafe_ETL/README.md

 Other basic settings of our Lambda function, including Python runtime, are defined in the CloudFormation template.

-The necassary external dependencies packages required were also uploaded as a deployment package.
+The necessary external dependencies packages required were also uploaded as a deployment package.
 The requirements needed are listed below and were uploaded as a zip package to the Lambda function (mopsycopg.zp):

 ```
 numpy==1.22.1